airbnb/react-sketchapp/docs/API.md

 | `node` | `Node` | | The node object that will be rendered as a symbol |
 | `name` | `String` | The node name | Optional name for the symbol, string can include backslashes to organise these symbols with Sketch.
 For example `squares/blue` |
 | `document` | `Object` | The current document | The Sketch document to make the symbol in |

+### `getSymbolComponentByName(name)`
+Returns a react component which can be used to render the symbol that is associated with that name.

 #### Symbol example
 ```js